Lightstreamer/Lightstreamer-example-Portfolio-adapter-java/README.md

 It can be referred to as a basic example for Data Adapter development.

 #### Portfolio MetaDataAdapter
 Contains the source code for a Metadata Adapter to be associated with the Portfolio Demo Data Adapter.
-This Metadata Adapter inherits from `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java) and just adds a simple support for order entry by implementing the NotifyUserMessage method, to handle "sendMessage" requests from the Portfolio Demo client.
+This Metadata Adapter inherits from `LiteralBasedProvider` in [Lightstreamer Java In-Process Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-java-inprocess#literalbasedprovider-metadata-adapter) and just adds a simple support for order entry by implementing the NotifyUserMessage method, to handle "sendMessage" requests from the Portfolio Demo client.
 The communication to the Portfolio Feed Simulator, through the Portfolio Data Adapter, is handled here.

 It should not be used as a reference for a real case of client-originated message handling, as no guaranteed delivery and no clustering support is shown.